DNR: Bemidji cougar's origin is still unknown

 DNA testing continues on a young male cougar killed by a car Sept.
-18 in Bemidji, but early indications are that the cat was not one in the region that had been documented.
+18 on Carr Lake Road in Bemidji, but early indications are that the cat was not one in the region that had been documented.

 "We have some partial information from necropsying the animal but we have only partial DNA results back," Erb said, adding that the DNR didn't have information yet about whether the cat's DNA matches that of a South Dakota or that of a Colorado population of cats.

-But Erb said while DNA testing cannot usually determine conclusively if a cougar is captive or wild, "my opinion continues to be that I don't think so," he said, of the Bemidji cougar being a domestic cat.
+But Erb said while DNA testing cannot usually determine conclusively if a cougar is captive or wild, he believes the Bemidji cougar was not raised domestically.

 Sarah Smith is a reporter at the Park Rapids Enterprise, which is owned by Forum Communications Co.